In this video, Jess from the WebFX Marketing team will go over the basics of LinkedIn ads. You won’t want to miss this!

 Leads for our clients

 When considering which type of ad you want to use on LinkedIn, you have a few different options.
 The ad you choose depends on your goals, so you want to make sure you know what you want to achieve with your ad before you drop any money on it.

 Most social media platforms offer something like LinkedIn’s Sponsored Content.
 These ads mainly appear in the LinkedIn homepage feed, which is similar to how sponsored posts appear in the Facebook newsfeed.
 With Sponsored Content, you can choose between using a single image, a video, or a carousel of images that users can swipe through.
 You can also add a lead form to your ads, making it very clear that LinkedIn is a lead driver for businesses, especially B2B.
 You pay for Sponsored Content ads on a cost-per-click (CPC) or cost-per-thousand impressions (CPM) basis.

 Next are Text ads.

+As you may have guessed, Text ads use text to get their message across.
 Text ads are exclusive to desktop, and you may see them above or to the right of your LinkedIn feed.